Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Range**: Touch
 - **Components**: S
 - **Duration**: Instantaneous
-Icy steam rolls off your palm as you attempt to grasp a creature’s limb, freezing it solid.
+Icy steam rolls off your palm as you attempt to grasp a creature's limb, freezing it solid.
 Make a melee spell attack attack against the target.
 On a hit , the target takes 10d6 Cold damage, then must succeed on a CON Save or be afflicted with Frostbite.
 Frostbite.
 When a creature contracts frostbite, it loses the use of one of its limbs of its choice until this disease is cured, as the limb goes stiff and pale and the creature loses feeling in it.
 The creature cannot rest, and loses 5 Hit Points at the end of each hour.
 This disease is cured if the affected limb is removed.
 - **Classes**: Druid, Sorcerer, Warlock, Wizard *(Source: CS)*